tarekzaibet/cloud-aws-gcp/aws/aws.md

 - if you want to route traffic approximately randomly to multiple resources, such as web servers, you can create one multivalue answer record for each resource and, optionally, associate an Amazon Route 53 health check with each record.
 For example, suppose you manage an HTTP web service with a dozen web servers that each have their own IP address.
 No one web server could handle all of the traffic, but if you create a dozen multivalue answer records, Amazon Route 53 responds to DNS queries with up to eight healthy records in response to each DNS query.
 Amazon Route 53 gives differents answers to differents DNS resolvers.
 If a web server becomes unavailable after a resolver caches a response, client sofwtare can try another IP address in the response.

 !! there is a limit to the number of domain names that you can manages using route 53. its true and false, there is a limit of 50 domain names however this limit can be raised by contacting AWS support. !!

+## Summary of A , CNAME, ALIAS, AAAA, MX Record

+- A Record :
+  - A record value is always an IP Address.
+The IP Should be static.
+  - Use case : A record will be used to map your root/naked domain-name viz example.com  to  Elastic IP say 198.51.100.77.

+- CNAME :
+  - CNAME record maps a name to another name.
+It can never be an IP address.
+  - Use case : An A record for example.com (i.e. root/naked domain) points to the server IP address A CNAME record for www.example.com points to example.com

+- ALIAS :
+  - Alias record is an Amazon Route 53-specific virtual record.
+So, it works only with Amazon Route 53.
+Whenever you come across questions related to mappings of Amazon specific resources/ services say Amazon ELBs (Elastic Load Balancers), Amazon CloudFront distributions, AWS Elastic Beanstalk environments, or Amazon S3 buckets that are configured as websites, it should ring a bell for you to consider Alias record in Route 53.

+- AAAA : record is similar to an A record but it is for IPv6 addresses (whereas A record is for IPv4).
+- MX records  : (Mail Exchange records) is used for setting up Email servers.
+MX records must be mapped correctly to deliver email to your address.

 # Databases on AWS